Students - LL.M.

 U.S. legal scholarship requires research using both primary and secondary legal sources.
 Research papers for UCDavis School of Law classes also require the use of primary and secondary sources.

 The reference librarians are available to assist UCDavis LL.M. students with locating both print and online legal research resources.
-Librarians are available during open hours (except on Saturdays)-- in person, via email or by telephone at 752-0210.
+Librarians are available during open hours -- via email or by telephone at 752-0210.

 UCDavis LL.M. students are encouraged to schedule an appointment with a Reference Librarian to discuss individual research needs.